Worksheet

 QSS 41, Analysis of Social Networks

 The special topics course, QSS 30, may be taken more than once.
-Moreover, with permission of the QSS chair students may substitute other courses offered at Dartmouth for any of the three required courses listed above.
+Moreover, with permission of the QSS chair students may substitute other courses offered at Dartmouth for any of the two required courses listed above.